Damola0204/SE-assignment2/README.md

 Two issues were created to track project tasks:

-Add detailed project documentation (assigned to Adedamola Adeyemo)
+"Add detailed project documentation" (assigned to Adedamola Adeyemo)

-Update reflection PDF and verify repository link (assigned to a Emmanuel Ali)
+"Update reflection PDF and verify repository link" (assigned to a Emmanuel Ali)

 ##  Author